Skip to main content

 • Less time spent on meetings (for those previously using Scrum)

-Scrum vs. Kanban vs. Scrumban: which one should you use?
+Kanban vs. Scrum vs. Scrumban: Which one should you use?

-If you work in a company where clients play a part in the development process and deadlines are important, then Scrum is the one for you.
-If you work primarily in a maintenance environment, where jobs are ongoing and development doesn’t play a key role in your output, then choose Kanban.
+• If you work primarily in a maintenance environment, where jobs are ongoing and development doesn’t play a key role in your output, then choose Kanban.

-For those who experience frequent priority changes, find Scrum too limiting, want to add pull features, or who fail to meet the time constraints due to lack of resources, then Scrumban is a good option.
+• For those who experience frequent priority changes, find Scrum too limiting, want to add pull features, or who fail to meet the time constraints due to lack of resources, then Scrumban is a good option.

 Which methodology you choose ultimately depends on the type of project and how your team works.
 Whichever you go for, it’s important to follow best practices to have the best chance of success.

-Backlog — our own project management tool — can be used for all three approaches.
+Backlog, our own project management tool, works for all three approaches.
 Bug and issue tracking features make it easy to monitor quality and improvements, while Gantt charts, burndown charts, and Kanban-style boards mean you can see which tasks are in progress and which have been completed.
-It also includes task features designed to help you create, prioritize, and assign tasks — which makes the whole project that little bit more collaborative, whether you’re working via Scrum, Kanban, or a blend of the two.
+It also includes task features designed to help you create, prioritize, and assign tasks.

 Keywords